mlswg/mls-architecture/draft-ietf-mls-architecture.md

 # Operational Requirements

 MLS is a security layer that needs to be integrated with an application.
-A fully-functional deployment of MLS will have to make a number of decisions about how MLS is configured and operated.
+A fully functional deployment of MLS will have to make a number of decisions about how MLS is configured and operated.
 Deployments that wish to interoperate will need to make compatible decisions.
 This section lists all of the dependencies of an MLS deployment that are external to the protocol specification, but would